mrizaln/cmakestrap/README.md

 ## Motivation

 There is no C++ with CMake project initializer script in the wild except for [cmake-init](https://github.com/friendlyanon/cmake-init).
 Unfortunately, the generated files from it are too much for my liking.
 Looking at this [issue](https://github.com/friendlyanon/cmake-init/issues/75), that has been up for 2 years, it seems that the author is not interested in providing an option to generate a simpler, thinner, project structure.
-This library is an attempt to provide that.
+This script is an attempt to provide that.

 ## Installation